• Ingredient Transparency

 ExcipientFlow agentTabletsCapsules

 Carrier or bulking agent for powders and flavours.
-Source can matter for some sensitivities.
+Source can matter for some sensitivities or dietary preferences.

 ExcipientCarrierPowdersLiquids

 Lipid carrier for fat-soluble nutrients.
-Typically from coconut; worth checking if avoiding coconut or certain oils.
+Typically from coconut, so check the source if avoiding coconut or certain oils.

 ExcipientCarrierSoftgelsLiquids

 Sugar alcohol with mild sweetness and a cooling effect, common in chewables.
-Excess may cause GI upset.
+Excess may cause gastrointestinal upset.

 ExcipientSweetenerLozengesTabletsPowders